Autogas

-Autogas is the third most popular automotive fuel in the world, with approximately 16 million of 600 million passenger cars powered using the fuel, representing less than 3% of the total market share.
-Approximately half of all autogas-fueled passenger vehicles are in the five largest markets (in descending order): Turkey, South Korea, Poland, Italy, and Australia.
+Autogas is the fourth most popular automotive fuel in the world, with approximately 27.8 million of 1.47 billion passenger cars powered using the fuel; this represents less than 2% of the total market share.
+Approximately half of all autogas-fueled passenger vehicles are in its five largest markets (in descending order): Turkey, Russia, South Korea, Poland, and Ukraine.

 Terminology variations and confusion

 In countries where petroleum spirits is called petrol rather than gasoline, it is common for autogas to be simply referred to as gas.
 This can be confusing for people from countries where petrol is called gasoline, as they often use gas as an abbreviation of gasoline.

 In the United States, autogas is more commonly known under the name of its primary constituent, propane.
 In 2010 the Propane Education and Research Council adopted the term "Propane Autogas" to refer to LPG used in on-road motor vehicles.